mkadlof/plepiseq-phylogenetic-pipeline/README.md

 - `HC5` – HierCC cluster ID at threshold 5 (e.g., `13`)
 - `HC10` – HierCC cluster ID at threshold 10 (e.g., `13`)

+The pipeline includes strict safeguards to ensure homogeneity of input data.
+The pipeline will not execute if:

+- Different **serotypes** (`Serovar` column in the metadata file) are provided together.

 ---

 ## Input File Naming